jphooiveld/EventSauceBundle/README.md

 }
 ```

-If you don't want to autoconfigure your repositories you can turn this off and take care of it yourself.
+If you don't want to autoconfigure your repository then don't add it to the list and configue it yoursekf.

 ## Auto configuration